OpenVidu/openvidu.io/docs/docs/self-hosting/single-node/aws/install.md

 When you are ready with your CloudFormation parameters, just click on _"Next"_, specify in _"Stack failure options"_ the option _"Preserve successfully provisioned resources"_ to be able to troubleshoot the deployment in case of error, click on _"Next"_ again, and finally _"Submit"_.

-When everything is ready, you will see the following links in the _"Outputs"_ section of CloudFormation with all deployed services.
+When everything is ready, you will see the following links in the _"Outputs"_ section of CloudFormation:

 === "CloudFormation Outputs"